 An enhancement offense is an offense whose commission alone increases the penalties for the simple offense.
 In California a battery against a special victim in a protected class is subject to sentence enhancement.
 This means the court is allowed to add extra time to the sentence for the underlying crime.

-Under California Penal Code 242, the penalties you face will be increased if you knowingly commit an assault against a person in a protected class:
+Under California Penal Code 242, the penalties you face will be increased if you knowingly commit an assault with a deadly weapon against a person in a protected class:

 - police officer